Finding a Faculty Mentor

 Note the following:

 • Faculty may or may not choose to list a project.
-If a professor does not have a project listed, it does not necessarily mean s/he isn't willing to work with students on research.
+If a professor does not have a project listed, it does not necessarily mean they aren't willing to work with students on research.

 • Faculty are responsible for maintaining their own entries.
 It is possible that some projects in the database may no longer be active BUT it is also the case that projects that have been listed in the database for multiple years are still active.